112 Tantra Meditations - Breath Awareness & Kundalini Awaken

 These tantric techniques are preceded by several basic mindfulness techniques to prepare the mind for tantric meditations.

 Many teachers of Buddhism and yoga promote and teach the practice of Mindfulness.
-When practising mindfulness, for instance by watching the breath, one maintains attention on the chosen object of awareness.
-Whenever the mind wanders away, one faithfully returns back to refocus on the breath.
+When practicing mindfulness, for instance by watching the breath, one maintains attention on the chosen object of awareness.
+Whenever the mind wanders away, one faithfully returns to refocus on the breath

 The term for Mindfulness in Sanskrit is Smrti—to recollect, to remember to be in the present moment, now and in the future.
-In Tantric practise, one will also remember the nature of the breath, that the breath is Consciousness.
-As Kabir said: the Divine is the breath within the breath.
+In Tantric practice, one will also remember the nature of the breath, that the breath is Consciousness.
+As Kabir said: the Divine is the breath within the breath

 Who this course is for: